 “The stories that people share are fascinating, and the understandings that emerge as a result of those stories are powerful.
 My work historically has been very quantitative, very investigator-driven.
 The work we are doing is very community-engaged, and I am learning that I have a lot to learn.”

 What do you hope is the outcome of your research?

 “For the first time in about 200 years the current generation of children, my daughter’s generation – may have a shorter lifespan than their parents due to the rapid rise in obesity.
 We hope to contribute to the body of knowledge and available resources to ensure that is not the case for future generations.”

 Are you working with anyone else in the CPPHS on this project?

 “I work most closely with Dr. Deborah John, who is an expert in physical activity behavior and who has done previous work exploring the influence of the community-environment on physical activity.
 We also work closely with Dr. Melinda Manore in nutrition and Lena Etuk, who is a social demographer.
 In the field we have a fabulous team of Extension faculty.
-You can read all about them on our project’s county partners page.
-Outside of CPPHS we are working with Dr. Gail Langellotto in horticulture and with several faculty from other land grant universities.
-Our multi-state partners page provides detail about all of our collaborative partners.”
+Outside of CPPHS we are working with Dr. Gail Langellotto in horticulture and with several faculty from other land grant universities.”

 What’s next for you?
 Do you have any future research projects lined up?